Care Guides

 3. Storage

-Avoid at all cost:
+Avoid at all costs:

-- Harsh detergents, abrasive cleaners or solvents as they may contain alcohol, turpentine and mineral spirits which can pull the colour off leather.
+- Harsh detergents, abrasive cleaners or solvents, as they may contain alcohol, turpentine and mineral spirits, which can pull the colour off leather.

-- Prolonged and direct exposure of
+- Prolonged and direct exposure to hot and humid weather.

-leather to hot and humid weather. - Putting too much mink oil or animal fats may darken the leather.
+- Putting too much mink oil or animal fats may darken the leather.
 Animal fat may also turn rancid, causing the leather and stitching to rot.

 - Waxes or silicone formulas as it will impair the leather's ability to "breathe".